operatecrypto/Whitepaper/Whitepaper.md

 # Whitepaper

 ## Introduction
-Complex database applications such as eCommerce applications were never a possibility in the decentralized world.
+Complex database applications, such as eCommerce applications, were once deemed impossible in the decentralized world.
+However, this perception is about to change.

-Well, it is going to change soon.

-Operate crypto is in the process of buidling complex data applications in the decentralized world.

-In the beginning of the project, we will utilize several existing Blockchain projects like Ethereum, Polygon and FileCoin.
-However, to build a true sustainable decentralized platform, these are the key components that are required
+OperateCrypto is currently in the process of building sophisticated data applications in the decentralized realm.
+In the initial stages of the project, we plan to leverage various existing blockchain projects, including Ethereum, Polygon, and FileCoin.
+Nevertheless, to establish a truly sustainable decentralized platform, the following key components are essential:

-1. A next generation wallet (with a wallet-server connection)
+1. A next-generation wallet (with a wallet-server connection)
-2. A ecetralized rules engine
+2. A decentralized rules engine
-3. A ecetralized process engine
+3. A decentralized process engine
-4. A ecetralized database engine and storage
+4. A decentralized database engine and storage
-5. Trusted connectivery to centralized world
+5. Trusted connectivity to the centralized world
-6. A trust execution environment for Nodes
+6. A trusted execution environment for nodes
-7. A trusted remote processing
+7. Trusted remote processing
 8. An app development studio
 9. A rules development studio
 10. A website development studio
 11. A process development studio
 12. A smart contract development studio

-In three phases, OperateCrypto aims to deliver a platform that will be capable of hostng enterprise scale applications on decentralized world
+Operate Crypto aims to deliver a platform capable of hosting enterprise-scale applications in the decentralized world in three phases.

 ## Intruging but difficult to believe?
 We already have made great progress.
 Check out the youtube demos.
 We are uploading demo videos.